-Stressor #7: Hatchery Effects - Genetics
+Stressor #7: Hatchery Effects

 Hatchery programs in the Central Valley may pose threats to spring-run Chinook

 salmon stock genetic integrity (NMFS 1998).
 Most of the Central Valley spring-run Chinook salmon production is of hatchery-origin, and naturally spawning populations may be interbreeding with both fall/late fall- and spring-run Chinook salmon hatchery fish (NMFS 2009).
 Hatchery salmon can have negative effects on naturally reproducing salmon for various reasons, reviewed in Williams (2006).
 Among the more serious and persistent effects are genetic changes, resulting from selection for a life cycle that involves reproduction in a hatchery, rather than a stream (Myers et al. 2004; Araki et al. 2007; 2008).